 This violence comes from toxic masculinity.
 What do we mean by toxic masculinity?
 Here’s a definition of it from Gary Barker, CEO, and founder of Promundo, a global NGO promoting gender equality.

-Gary Barker: “By toxic masculinity, we mean the ideas, the norms, the attitudes that we raise boys around to think that we're dominant, that violence is the way to resolve problems, that we're superior to women, that only being heterosexual is the only way one can be.
+Gary Barker: “By toxic masculinity, we mean the ideas, the norms, the attitudes that we raise boys around to think that we're dominant, that violence is the way to resolve problems, that we're superior to women, that being heterosexual is the only way one can be.
 We call that group of ideas: toxic masculinity”.

 Danielle Olavario: Basically, it means that when men don’t have an outlet for their emotions because of societal pressures, they often turn to misogyny in the form of violence.